bpolania/NEAR-Cosmos-SDK/COSMOS_SDK_COMPATIBILITY_PLAN.md

 ## Overview

-This document outlines the plan to transform the NEAR-Cosmos-SDK from a Cosmos-inspired smart contract into a system that closely mimics a traditional Cosmos chain.
+This document outlines the plan to transform Proxima from a Cosmos-inspired smart contract into a system that closely mimics a traditional Cosmos chain.
 While this isn't a traditional Cosmos chain yet, the implementation of these phases will bring us remarkably close to achieving full Cosmos SDK compatibility within NEAR's smart contract architecture.

 **Current Status**: ~40% Traditional Cosmos Chain Compatibility **Target Status**: ~75% Traditional Cosmos Chain Compatibility